Therapy Dog Classes Near Springfield, MO

 Intermediate Dogs:

-Most dogs that have taken one or two classes at another training company will still want to take one of the beginner classes listed above.
+Most dogs that have taken one or two classes at another training company will still want to take ALL PAWS IN.
 This will help you get familiar with our trainers and our style of training.
 It also lets us get to know your dog’s temperament and what we need to focus on in training to get you to your Therapy goals.
 Some dogs will even come to us with their Canine Good Citizen Title, take the beginner class, and learn many new things.
 Much of our curriculum teaches your dog to think on it’s own and with our unique curriculums, you will start to see a big difference in weeks.
-If your dog has 50% loose leash walking skills, knows how to target items, and can stay for 30 seconds with distractions outside of your house, you could be ready for our Teamwork Through Games class.
-We always urge students interested in becoming a Precious K9s Therapy Team to settle in, get ready for the long hall, and take ALL the classes you can.
-You will get skills that can be applied to real life out of every class.
-Contact us if you are not sure where to start. [email protected]
+If you think you are ready for our second level course, Ultimate K9, and would like to do a quick evaluation, contact the office at 417.207.3215.

 Recommended class options to take while preparing for the